nsnyder30/docker_apache/README.md

-# Apache / PHP Web Server Repository
+# Apache / PHP Web Server

 This repository contains the configuration and setup files for running a web server within a Docker container.
 The main purpose of this setup is to host a web application locally, providing an environment for development, testing, and potentially small-scale production use.